Pauljd1/BlogPost1/README.md

 ## Acknowledgments

 I would just like to thank Scrimba for the amazing front end course they provide.
-Very hands on, building projects and of course Frontend mentor.
+Very hands on, building projects and of course Frontend mentor.# BlogPost1